SterlingYM/SN_Ia_and_Host_properties/README.md

 [![DOI:10.1093/mnrasl/slab034](https://zenodo.org/badge/DOI/10.1093/mnrasl/slab034.svg)](https://doi.org/10.1093/mnrasl/slab034)
 [![arXiv](https://img.shields.io/badge/arXiv-2012.06217-b31b1b.svg)](https://arxiv.org/abs/2012.06217v2)

+> A string of recent studies has debated the exact form and physical origin of an evolutionary trend between the peak luminosity of Type Ia supernovae (SNe Ia) and the properties of the galaxies that host them.
+We shed new light on the discussion by presenting an analysis of ~200 low-redshift SNe Ia in which we measure the separation of Hubble residuals (HR; as probes of luminosity) between two host-galaxy morphological types.
+We show that this separation can test the predictions made by recently proposed models, using an independently and empirically determined distribution of each morphological type in host-property space.
+Our results are partially consistent with the new HR--age slope, but we find significant scatter in the predictions from different galaxy catalogues.
+The inconsistency in age illuminates an issue in the current debate that was not obvious in the long-discussed mass models: HR--host-property models are strongly dependent on the methods employed to determine galaxy properties.
+While our results demonstrate the difficulty in constructing a universal model for age as a proxy for host environment, our results indeed identify evolutionary trends between mass, age, morphology, and HR values, encouraging (or requiring, if such trends are to be accounted for in cosmological studies) further investigation.

 ## Introduction
+Contents are to be added.

 ## Links to VACs
+- CALIFA - [PyCasso VAC](http://www.pycasso.iaa.es/): "Main sample integrated spectra with GMe" ([direct link](http://www.pycasso.iaa.es/tables/pycasso_integrated_main_gsd6e.fits))
+- MaNGA - [Pipe3D VAC](https://www.sdss.org/dr15/manga/manga-data/manga-pipe3d-value-added-catalog/): "Catalogue of derived quantities for the galaxies" ([direct link](https://data.sdss.org/sas/dr15/manga/spectro/pipe3d/v2_4_3/2.4.3/manga.Pipe3D-v2_4_3.fits))
+- MaNGA - [Firefly VAC](https://www.sdss.org/dr14/manga/manga-data/manga-firefly-value-added-catalog/): "GLOBAL PROP (Minimal data table only including global properties and gradients)" ([direct link](https://data.sdss.org/sas/dr14/manga/spectro/firefly/v1_0_3/manga_firefly-v2_1_2-GLOBALPROP.fits))
+- SDSS DR8 - [Granada VAC](https://www.sdss.org/dr12/spectro/galaxy_granada/): Kroupa IMF, wideform, no dust ([direct link](http://data.sdss3.org/sas/dr12/sdss/spectro/redux/galaxy/v1_1/granada_fsps_krou_wideform_nodust-26.fits.gz))
+- SDSS DR8 - [Portsmouth VAC](https://www.sdss.org/dr12/spectro/galaxy_portsmouth/): Kroupa IMF, starforming ([direct link](http://data.sdss3.org/sas/dr12/sdss/spectro/redux/galaxy/v1_1/portsmouth_stellarmass_starforming_krou-26.fits.gz))

 ## Acknowledgements

-We thank our referee, Benjamin Rose, whose feedback led to a sub-stantial improvement of our initial manuscript.
-Y.S.M. is also gratefulto Mariska Kriek for an eye-opening conversation about SPS modelsand the diversity in predictions they produce.
-We thank Thomas deJaeger for helpful discussions on the mass-step and Andrew Hoff-man for proofreading.
+We thank our referee, Benjamin Rose, whose feedback led to a substantial improvement of our initial manuscript.
+Y.S.M. is also grateful to Mariska Kriek for an eye-opening conversation about SPS models and the diversity in predictions they produce.
+We thank Thomas deJaeger for helpful discussions on the mass-step and Andrew Hoffman for proofreading.

 A.V.F.’s group at U.C.
-Berkeley acknowledgesgenerous support from Marc J. Staley, the Christopher R. RedlichFund, Sunil Nagaraj, Landon Noll, the TABASGO Foundation, andthe Miller Institute for Basic Research in Science (U.C.
+Berkeley acknowledges generous support from Marc J. Staley, the Christopher R. Redlich Fund, Sunil Nagaraj, Landon Noll, the TABASGO Foundation, and the Miller Institute for Basic Research in Science (U.C.
 Berkeley).

 Funding for the Sloan Digital Sky
 Survey IV has been provided by the